xhzhao/pytorch-rnn-benchmark/README.md

 If you want to test performance of training, please add parameter train.
 If you want to run daily test(just test 2 size), please add parameter daily.

+### Benchmark size info

+For LSTM/RNN/GRU, we will follow the size of Baidu [DeepBench](https://github.com/baidu-research/DeepBench/blob/master/code/kernels/rnn_problems.h).
+And for LSTM we wiil add [OpenNMT](http://opennmt.net/Models/) size as an supplement.